ipfs-inactive/blog/drafts/http-api-spec/index.md

 ### How to edit and join in

-This specification can be used immediately to verify that a request you have recieved from the API is valid.
-It can also be used as a confirmation standard for cross-language interopability for IPFS implementations.
+This specification can be used immediately to verify that a request you have received from the API is valid.
+It can also be used as a confirmation standard for cross-language interoperability for IPFS implementations.
 The [JavaScript IPFS implementation](https://github.com/ipfs/js-ipfs) is already using as a baseline against which to test their outputs, to ensure interop with go-ipfs.

 No documentation effort is ever complete, or perfect.
 If you see an error or would like to add a feature, go to [ipfs/http-api-spec](https://github.com/ipfs/http-api-spec) and join in the conversation in the issues.
 Current goals that need work include: